Citation, DOI, disclosures and case data

-A 29-year-old female presented to emergency department of our hospital with sudden onset of pain in lower back following history of fall on buttocks.
+Sudden onset of pain in lower back following history of fall onto buttocks.
 On examination, there was tenderness in the sacral region.
-X-ray sacrum AP and lateral view was advised.

 Loading Stack -

 0 images remaining